 Jan Kwakkel is an associate professor at Delft University of Technology.
 His research focusses on model-based support for decision making under deep uncertainty.
 He is the lead developer of the exploratory modelling workbench, an open source toolkit for scenario discovery and related deep uncertainty techniques.
 He has applied his work in various domains, including climate and water, and transport.

-Judy Lawrence is Adjunct Research Fellow at the New Zealand Climate Change Research Institute at Victoria University of Wellington, New Zealand.
+Judy Lawrence is Senior Research Fellow at the New Zealand Climate Change Research Institute at Victoria University of Wellington, New Zealand.
 She leads research programmes on climate change impacts and implication, on resilience governance and the adequacy of institutions for climate change adaptation decision making.
 She has developed, in partnership with Deltares, the Netherlands, the application of the Dynamic Adaptive Policy Pathways (DAPP) planning for decision making under conditions of uncertainty.
 She currently is Co-Chair of the New Zealand Governments Climate Change Adaptation Technical Working group preparing a national adaptation response.
 She previously held senior management positions in the New Zealand government and received her PhD in Public Policy from Victoria University of Wellington, New Zealand.

 Julie Rozenberg is economist with the Chief Economist of the World Bank Sustainable Development Group.
 Her research includes climate change mitigation and adaptation policies, green growth and disaster risk management.
 She also supports World Bank teams and clients with operations research to take climate change constraints and other long-term uncertainties into account in the preparation of projects and strategies in infrastructure sectors like energy, transport, water or urban.